A Halloween Prayer Plan

 Halloween can be a sticky issue for many Christian families.
 There seem to be so many conflicting opinions and lots of finger-pointing.
 It’s an issue my husband and I struggled with as young parents.
 While I’ve never been satisfied with where I’ve landed on this topic, I do believe that having a Halloween prayer plan is a necessary starting place.

 One more thing before we begin talking about your Halloween prayer plan.
 Be gracious and loving to those who disagree with your conclusions.
-If God can use a witch (witch of Endor – 1 Samuel 28), a murderous pagan emperor (Herod – Matthew 2), and pagan priests of ancient Egypt (Exodus 7-8), then He can certainly choose to use Halloween for His glory.
+If God can use a witch (witch of Endor – 1 Samuel 28), a murderous pagan king (Herod – Matthew 2), and pagan priests of ancient Egypt (Exodus 7-8), then He can certainly choose to use Halloween for His glory.

 As you consider what to include in your prayer plan, think about how your family, friends, and church usually celebrate Halloween.
 Just sit down with paper and pen and let the thoughts flow.
-Here are a few to get you started.
+Here are a few ideas to get you started.

 - Neighborhood trick-or-treating